-Although it used to be one of the most popular directories for finding affiliate products to promote, it has since lost its popularity with most affiliate marketers, who have moved over to newer sites like JVZoo.
+It used to be one of the most popular directories for finding affiliate products to promote.
+Clickbank has since lost popularity with most affiliate marketers, who have moved to newer sites like JVZoo.

 Although Clickbank recently revised its homepage, its marketplace/directory still looks like it did a decade ago.
 As you can see in the screenshot above, the layout is not terrible – and it works – but it does look outdated, unattractive, and old.

 For some reason, government websites seem almost always to look outdated, like they have not been updated since 1997.
 Look at the EFTPS (Electronic Federal Tax Payment System) website.

 The website looks outdated, and the page does not even fill the screen – half of the screen remains a blank, white space.

 The reality is that government websites often run on old software systems that have not been updated for decades.
 Overhauling these systems, with all the data in them, and transferring them to an entirely different modern software system would not be a simple task.